 Illustration 4: Relative velocity of the slot and frame B vs. the origin of frame C and thus also vs. the rod.

 To be careful and also to cover more general cases than ours, I have indicated that we might find an inclination angle ΨS between the slot and the rod.
-Although we, for our special collision setup, expect this angle turns out to be ΨS = 0 in the end.
+Although we, for our special collision setup, expect that this angle is ΨS = 0.
+(Hopefully, also an LT from B to C will give us this result …).

 That vrel,BC is identical to vrel,CB can be seen by some simple algebra: